Follow TV Tropes

 • Gossip Girl (2021): Zión Moreno is a young trans woman like her character Luna La.

-• Humberly González has played queer characters on In the Dark, Utopia Falls, Trapped: The Alex Cooper Story and Jupiter's Legacy while she is queer herself, though she only came out in the wake of her role playing Sophie on Ginny and Georgia, stating these roles weren't sought out specifically.
+• Humberly González has played queer characters on In the Dark, Utopia Falls, Trapped: The Alex Cooper Story and Jupiter's Legacy while she is queer herself, though she only came out in the wake of her playing Sophie on Ginny and Georgia, stating these roles weren't sought out specifically.
 They did help her come out though since they portrayed LGBT+ women as normal and made her feel confident in her own queer sexuality.

 • Twenties: